Divirez/in-one-weekend/README.md

-Implementation of Peter Shirley's book named “Ray Tracing - In One Weekend“ using a Compute shader in Unity
+Implementation of Peter Shirley's book named “Ray Tracing - In One Weekend“ <br>
+using a Compute shader in Unity